logzio/logz-docs/_source/user-guide/accounts/flexible-storage.md

 | Shared volume | 80% of shared volume is spent for the day. | 100% of shared volume is spent for the day.
 Only accounts with available reserved volume can continue to index logs.
 No shared capacity will be available until the index switches at 00:00 UTC tonight. |
 | Account cap | Account has reached 80% of its daily cap. | Account has reached 100% of its daily cap.
 It will no longer accept data until the index switches at 00:00 UTC. |

-[Account utilization metrics](/user-guide/accounts/manage-account-usage.html) are less accurate when flexible volume is enabled.
-This is because utilization is dynamic and constantly reshuffling between accounts, on an as-needed basis.

-If you prefer to rely on utilization logs as an accurate measure, consider sticking to the fixed volume plan instead.

 #### Configure flexible capacity accounts

 <div class="tasklist">